Radiation Area Posting (10 CFR 20) Skip to main content

 Area Classifications and Dose Rate Thresholds

-Area thresholds at a glance: Radiation Area: >5 mrem/hr at 30 cm.
-High Radiation Area: >100 mrem/hr at 30 cm.
-Very High Radiation Area: >500 rad/hr at 1 m.
-The dose rate that defines the classification is not the dose rate at the sign; it is the dose rate at 30 cm from the source or surface.
+Area thresholds at a glance: Radiation Area source prompt: >5 mrem/hr at 30 cm.
+High Radiation Area source prompt: >100 mrem/hr at 30 cm.
+Very High Radiation Area source prompt: >500 rad/hr at 1 m.
+Treat these as source-context review rows until calibrated surveys and RSO procedures verify the field condition.

 Safety